GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Logical Functional Mapping Viewpoint captures the assignment of the System Functions and the System Partial Functions to the Logical SOI and the Logical SOI Elements.
+The Logical Functional Mapping Viewpoint supports the definition of assignment of system functions and system partial functions to conceptual logical system elements.

-A dependency matrix featuring
+A FBS_to_LBS mapping matrix featuring
-* the call behavior action representing usage of System Functions or System Partial Functions,
+* Functional Breakdown Structure (FBS)
-* the part properties representing usage of Logical SOI Elements,
+* Logical Breakdown Structure (LBS)
-* the allocation relationship between above mentioned elements.
+* Allocation from system functions and system partial functions to conceptual logical system elements

 ## SAF_SOV01a_View